dithercat/servitor/readme.md

 stupid simple LLM chatbot framework designed for multiuser chats

+currently extremely unstable and not really ready for use

 if you just want to make a discord LLM bot, see [ensata](https://github.com/dithercat/ensata)

 ## features